Catfish

 ICTALURIDAE SPP.

-The catfish family (Ictaluridae SPP.) is represented
+The catfish family (Ictaluridae SPP.) is represented by 37 species, all in North America.

 However, when most people think of catfish, they are usually referring to the three largest members of the family: channel catfish (Ictalurus punctatus), blue catfish (Ictalurus furcatus), and flathead catfish (Pylodictus olivaris).
 The channel catfish has traditionally been the species most commonly stocked into ponds.
 The reasons for the popularity of channel catfish are varied and many.
 They are easy to catch, attain large sizes, readily train to artificial feed, adapt well to almost any environment, and make fine table fare.
 Also, catfish generally do not reproduce well in ponds that contain bass, so they are not likely to overpopulate; provided they are stocked at a low density.